Compensation After a Fire Truck Crash in Ada, OK

 Sovereign Immunity

-Government tort claim acts govern how claims against governments proceed.
+Government tort claim acts establish specific procedures and limitations for claims against government entities.

 Modified Notice Requirements